beginner-corp/docs.begin.com/src/shared/docs/en/guides/events.md

 Next, let's get your new site running in your local environment (i.e. the computer you work on).

-First, head to your GitHub repo (from the first card in your `Activity`, or from the left nav).
+First, head to your GitHub repo (from the first card in your `Activity`, or the left nav).
 Find the **clone or download** button and copy the git URL.

 Then head to your terminal and clone your repo to your local filesystem.